-- Summary of initial diagnostic results and what additional tests are required CPHM of the Lead Agency. - Summary of survey information and quarantine action at the property, tracing investigations and intrastate movement controls CPHM of the Lead Agency. - Advice on whether the pest has been identified in Biosecurity Plans (BPs) or categorised as part of the EPPRD - PHA. - Details of the biology of the pest/pathogen including its host range, economic impact and opportunities for eradication CPHM of the Lead Agency. - Communication requirements of Affected Parties all members.
+- Summary of survey information and quarantine action at the property, tracing investigations and intrastate movement controls CPHM of the Lead Agency. - Advice on whether the pest has been identified in Biosecurity Plans (BPs) or is an EPP categorised under the EPPRD PHA. - Details of the biology of the pest/pathogen including its host range, economic impact and opportunities for eradication - CPHM of the Lead Agency. - Communication requirements of Affected Parties all members.

-8.5 Subsequent CCEPP Meetings
+8.5 Subsequent CCEPP meetings

 The information presented at subsequent CCEPP meetings will vary depending on the stage that the response has reached.
-A comprehensive list of possible information and issues that may be covered is outlined in Appendix 2 of these Guidelines.
+A comprehensive list of possible information and issues that may be covered is outlined in Appendix 1 of this Guideline.